ibehren1/fw-gui/README.md

+# vyos-fw-gui

-# GUI for creating VyOS firewall rule config commands
+## GUI for creating VyOS firewall rule configuration commands

 The webform generates and displays the syntactically correct configuration commands can then be cp/pasted to the CLI for firewall rule configuration.